rustwasm/wasm-bindgen/guide/src/examples/web-audio.md

 ## `index.js`

-A small bit of JavaScript glues the rust module to input widgets and translates events into calls into wasm code.
+A small bit of JavaScript glues the rust module to input widgets and translates events into calls into Wasm code.

 ```js
 {{#include ../../../examples/webaudio/index.js}}